On this page:

 Bridging pathways

-Based on the English Language Foundations (ELF) equivalency policy, you may also be accepted if you have completed some level at either one of the SAIT pathway program partners or other post-secondary academic English as a Second Language (ESL) programs.
+You may also be accepted if you have completed some coursework at either one of the SAIT pathway program partners or other post-secondary academic English as an Additional Language (EAL) programs.

 Call 403.210.4045 or email english.language@sait.ca for more information about English language bridging pathways.